ON BANJO: ALISON BROWN & FRIENDS

 NEXT / NOW: A CLIVE DAVIS INSTITUTE SHOWCASE

-Next / Now brings a cohort of emerging artists from NYU’s Clive Davis Institute of Recorded Music to Guild Hall for an evening of original performance, hosted by JD Samson and Jeff Peretz.
-The program reflects a new generation working at the intersection of sound, storytelling, and technology.
+Next / Now brings a new wave of artists from NYU’s Clive Davis Institute of Recorded Music to Guild Hall for a night of original performance, hosted by JD Samson and Jeff Peretz.
+The program spotlights a generation pushing boundaries across sound, storytelling, and technology.

 FREESTYLE+ LIVE